FPGA-MAFIA/fpga_mafia_wiki/docs/cache/ABD_notes.md

-# ABD Notes - tests:
+# ABD Notes - tests: number 3
 I gave some thought in to how to resolve the back2back request and this is what I produced:

 - Each tq entry can serve multiple writes that are to the same CL by writing the writes in order into the merge buffer.